baaahs/light-server-infrastructure/README.md

 You should now be able to SSH into the PI: `ssh pi@baaahslights.local`

 # EXECUTE PLAYBOOK
+First, install ansible via brew; `brew install ansible` or via a binary/installer of your choice.

-Execute this playbook against the `baaahslights.local` server, using a vault password obtained by contacting [Josh Durbin](https://github.com/joshdurbin).
+Next, execute this playbook against the `baaahslights.local` server, using a vault password obtained by contacting [Josh Durbin](https://github.com/joshdurbin).

 Ex: `ansible-playbook playbook.yml -i inventory.dist --ask-vault-pass`

 # ADMINISTRATION OF THE SERVER
-First off -- there are three pathways onto the Raspberry PI lights server...
+There are three pathways onto the Raspberry PI lights server...

-1. via the RJ45 ethernet device on a pre-existing network (home, office, etc...)
+1. via the RJ45 ethernet device on a pre-existing network
-2. via the internal wifi adapter on a pre-configured network (home)
+2. via the internal wifi adapter on a pre-configured network
 3. via the wireless network the server creates, `baaahs`, with the WPA2 key `baaahs2017`

 If you're using option #1 or #2 above, you'll need to scan the network or otherwise obtain the IP assigend by the